vishnumukundan/watch-store/README.md

 ## :blue_book: About The Project

-This is a project that mimics the UI and some functionalities of the social media application WhatsApp.
-This project is mainly focused on the user interface of the application.
+This is a small user interface design project for an e-commerce smartwatch store.
+This is inspired by a figma design by [Bony Fasius Gultom](https://www.figma.com/community/file/1132226107845791209) .

 <br />